EricZinda/Perplexity/backlog.md

-- Now that we have concepts, "the one and only" will never work because you'll also get the concept.
-Need to handle this properly
 - Do a good answer for "what are your specials?"
 - I'd like 2 steaks at the front door -> doesn't work